-34Specifically, as further commented below, first period capital decisions are very similar, while second period capital coincides with the regulatory minimum, whose average across states in Basel II has been set in the calibration equal to the 4% requirement of Basel I. The comparison of loan rates across Basel I and Basel II is in line with previous results obtained in a static framework (Repullo and Suarez, 2004).
+&lt;sup>34 Specifically, as further commented below, first-period capital decisions are very similar, whereas second-period capital coincides with the regulatory minimum, whose average across states in Basel II has been set in the calibration equal to the 4% requirement of Basel I. The comparison of loan rates across Basel I and Basel II is in line with previous results obtained in a static framework (Repullo and Suarez 2004).

-high default state h (in spite of the much higher probability of failure) falls to 3.4% because, given the persistence of each state, second period lending is expected to be less profitable and hence less worthy to preserve.
+and does so for the sole purpose of preserving its capacity to make profitable loans in the second period (which, in its case, only requires not failing in the first period).
+Interestingly, the capital chosen by this bank as a buffer in the high default state h (in spite of the much higher probability of failure) falls to 3.4% because, given the persistence of each state, second-period lending is expected to be less profitable and hence less worthy to preserve.

 The buffers are also positive, though not as sizable, in the Basel I and Basel II regimes.
 Average buffers are very similar in these two regimes, but their cyclical pattern is markedly different.
-In state l, Basel II only requires $\gamma_l = 3.2\%$ of Tier 1 capital (as opposed to 4% with Basel I) but a first period bank chooses capital of 6.9% (as opposed to 6.7% with Basel I).
-In state h, Basel II requires $\gamma_h = 5.5\%$ (as opposed to 4% with Basel I) and a first period bank chooses capital of 6.7% (as opposed to 6.3% with Basel I).
-The much larger (smaller) capital buffer chosen in state l (state h) under Basel II reflects the optimal response to anticipating that if the economy switches to state h (state l), the capital requirement will significantly increase (decrease), raising the probability that the bank will find itself with insufficient (excess) lending capacity in next period.
+In state l, Basel II only requires $\gamma_l = 3.2\%$ of Tier 1 capital (as opposed to 4% with Basel I), but a first-period bank chooses capital of 6.9% (as opposed to 6.7% with Basel I).
+In state h, Basel II requires $\gamma_h = 5.5\%$ (as opposed to 4% with Basel I), and a first-period bank chooses capital of 6.7% (as opposed to 6.3% with Basel I).
+The much larger (smaller) capital buffer chosen in state l (state h) under Basel II reflects the optimal response to anticipating that if the economy switches to state h (state l), the capital requirement will significantly increase (decrease), raising the probability that the bank will find itself with insufficient (excess) lending capacity in the next period.

-5.3 Credit rationing
+4.3 Credit rationing

 The results regarding credit rationing allow us to visualize the magnitude of the concern that leads banks to hold capital buffers.
-In spite of the equilibrium buffers, credit rationing is significant, especially when the economy comes from or ends up in a high default state.
-In the laissez-faire and Basel I regimes, credit rationing does not depend on the arrival state s' (since the capital requirement does not vary across states) but just on bank profits in the previous period, whose distribution depends on the departure state s.
+In spite of the equilibrium buffers, credit rationing is significant, especially when the economy comes from or ends in a high default state.
+In the laissez-faire and Basel I regimes, credit rationing does not depend on the arrival state s' (because the capital requirement does not vary across states) but just on bank profits in the previous period, whose distribution depends on the departure state s.
 Realizations of the default rate that leave banks with insufficient lending capacity are more likely when s = h.
 Consequently, expected credit rationing in the Basel I (laissez-faire) regime is 2.4% (3.2%) after a low default state period and 9.3% (17.2%) after a high default state period.

-In the Basel II regime, the impact of loan defaults on banks' lending capacity is also present, but the overall effects are dominated by the cross-state variation in capital requirements: the two sequences ending with s' = h exhibit the largest credit rationing (slightly above 12%).
+In the Basel II regime, the impact of loan defaults on banks' lending capacity is also present, but the overall effects are dominated by the cross-state variation in capital requirements: The two sequences ending with s' = h exhibit the largest credit rationing (slightly above 12%).
 In contrast, credit rationing in the sequence (s, s') = (l, l) is only 0.9%.
 Unconditionally, the laissez-faire regime produces the largest credit rationing (8.2%), followed by Basel II (5.6%) and Basel I (4.9%).